Top C# Interview Questions

 C#EncapsulationOOP

 Encapsulation is implemented using private fields and public properties/methods to control access.
+Example:

 class BankAccount {